xuset/planktos/README.md

 ## How it Works

 The Planktos CLI copies the website's static assets to `/planktos/[file_hash]` and packages those files into a torrent at `/planktos/root.torrent`.
-The CLI then generates a manifest that maps file paths to the their respective hashes, and stores it at `/planktos/manifest.json`.
-Finally, the CLI copies the Planktos library files including the service worker.
+The CLI then generates a manifest that maps file paths to their hashes.
+Finally, the CLI copies the Planktos library files, including the service worker.

-When the webpage is loaded, Planktos installs a service worker that intercepts all http requests made by the webpage.
-When a request is intercepted, Planktos checks to see if the requested file is in the torrent.
-If the file is in the torrent, it is downloaded from peers, otherwise, it is downloaded over http as it normally would be.
+When the webpage is loaded for the first time, Planktos installs a service worker that intercepts all HTTP requests made by the webpage.
+When the service worker intercepts a request, Planktos checks to see if the requested file is present in the torrent.
+If the file is in the torrent, it is downloaded from peers, otherwise, it is downloaded over HTTP as it normally would be.

 Due to the fact that service workers cannot use the [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) API, the actual downloading of torrents is delegated to a Planktos controlled webpage.
 Planktos accomplishes this by injecting a downloader script into the webpage when the fetch request is intercepted.
 See the [W3C issue](https://github.com/w3c/webrtc-pc/issues/230) for more info on WebRTC in service workers.

-NOTE: If the browser does not have service worker support then everything goes over http like it would without Planktos.
+NOTE: If the browser does not have service worker support then everything goes over HTTP like it would without Planktos.

+## Limitations

-Planktos is still in early stages of development, and is not recommended for production use yet.
-Some blocking issues include:
+_Disclaimer:_ Planktos is still in early stages of development, and is not recommended for production use yet.

- * Planktos cannot selectively download files within a torrent, so the entire torrent is downloaded.
-This doesn't matter for small sites, but it will not work for larger sites.
+Planktos relies on cutting edge browser APIs, including WebRTC and service workers, that have not been adopted in all browsers.
+In cases where any required APIs are not supported, Planktos defaults to loading webpages over HTTP as the browser normally would.
+It seems that development for most of these APIs is in progress for all major browsers, so we are hopeful that Planktos will support all browsers in the near future.

+Blocking Issues:
  * No streaming support.
 The requested file must be downloaded in it's entirety before it can be displayed to the user.
 Currently, only chrome supports streaming from service workers while Firefox has an [open issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1128959) for it.
+ * Sharding into multiple torrents is not currently supported, so Planktos will be infeasible for large files

 ## Contribute